analogwp/analogwp-templates/readme.txt

 3. Access Style Kits templates directly under Elementor.

 == Changelog ==

+= 1.3.12 - November 04, 2019 =
+* Fix: Added back selectors to apply accent colors on titles
+* Fix: Show SK updated popup only on open editors
+* Fix: Rare issue where SK dropdown would insert invalid items when no items exist
+* Tweak: Include all page settings as part of SK
+* Tweak: Update Column padding selectors to remove !important
+* Tweak: Better compatibility with Nav styles

 = 1.3.11 - October 31, 2019 =
 * Fix: Templates not being imported due to a bug introduced in v1.3.10